Skin cancer (non-melanoma) - Symptoms and diagnosis

 - a co-existing medical condition that suppresses your immune system

 Using sun lamps and tanning beds, increase your risk of developing skin cancer.

-Repeated sunburn, either by the sun or artificial sources of light, will make your skin more vulnerable to non-melanoma skin cancer.
+Repeated exposure causing sunburn is the most damaging.
+But frequent non burning exposures also increase the risk of skin cancer.
+Exposure by the sun or artificial sources of light, will make your skin more vulnerable to non-melanoma skin cancer.

 In most cases, non-melanoma skin cancer doesn't run in families.
 But research has shown that some families have a higher than average number of members who develop the condition.